 - Bananas: Bananas are a great replacement in cookies, quick breads, or things like pancakes, but be aware that your recipe will have a banana flavor!
 Start with half of the number of mashed bananas as there is oil in the recipe, and if your batter is too dry, and more in, little-by-little.
 It might take some experimenting to get it right with this one.

 - Applesauce: If you don’t want all your baked goods to taste like bananas, applesauce is a good replacement option.
 It will work well for things that are dense, like cakes and muffins.
 You can do a 1-to-1 swap of applesauce for butter.

-- Nut butters: When baking, you can use nut butters fat replacer.
+- Nut butter: When baking, you can use nut butter fat replacer.
 This works especially well in cookie, muffin, and bread recipes.
-While you’re still adding calories to the recipe, you’re also adding more protein, minerals, and fiber than you would using oil.
+While you’re still adding calories to the recipe, you’re also adding more protein, minerals, and fiber than you would be if you wereusing oil.
 Swap it out of the recipe cup-for-cup.
 You’ll want to use a creamy variety of whatever nut butter you choose.
 Expect a dense end-product.

 There are a lot of simple ways you can replace eggs when baking, a lot of which you probably already have the ingredients necessary.
 The following are ways to replace 1 egg: